ndornseif/pypricklybird/README.md

 ## Overview

-[`pricklybird`](https://github.com/ndornseif/pricklybird) is a method for conversion of arbitrary binary data into more human-friendly words, where each word represents a single byte.
+[`pricklybird`](https://github.com/ndornseif/pricklybird) is a method for conversion of arbitrary binary data into more human-friendly words,
+where each word represents a single byte.
 A CRC-8 checksum is attached to allow the detection of errors during decoding.
 `0xDEADBEEF` becomes `turf-port-rust-warn-void`, for example.

-`pypricklybird` is a python implementation `pricklybird` version `v1`.
+`pypricklybird` is a python implementation of `pricklybird` version `v1`.

 ## Documentation